-Some of the most well-known Amish beliefs center around their aversion to modern electronics and the religion's dependence on agriculture in order to sustain their lifestyle.
-But one of the biggest mysteries of the Amish faith is rumspringa, an Amish coming-of-age ritual where teenagers leave their farm to explore the outside world, all while deciding whether or not they want to stay in the Amish religion.
+Some of the best-known Amish beliefs center around their aversion to modern electronics and the group's dependence on agriculture in order to sustain their lifestyle.
+But one of the biggest mysteries of the Amish faith is rumspringa, an Amish coming-of-age ritual where teenagers leave their farm to explore the outside world, all while deciding whether or not they want to stay in the Amish community.
 If the Amish teens don’t return to their families, they have to leave the farm and find their own way in the world, but if they decide to stick with the Amish faith, they have to deny all worldly pleasures and give themselves over to God.

-There are differing reports on the actual length of rumspringa, with some reports saying it lasts one to two years, and others saying it lasts as long as an Amish teen chooses.
-Which, if true, means that it's possible for rumspringa to act as a kind of endless summer for some members of the Amish community.
+If the latter is true, that means it's possible for rumspringa to act as a kind of endless summer for some members of the Amish community.